Azizabdultushar/Power-Integrity-Analysis-of-SOC-Design-RTL-generation-to-static-IRDrop-ana.-/README.md

 - [x] Fault analysis of tcl code

-These pages provide the documentation of OpenRAM.
+These pages provide the documentation of IR drop analysis.
 You can use the links below to navigate through the documentation.